endmon/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/rapport.md

 ![JMeter 250ms](./pictures/jmeter250.png)

-We can see with this run taht it took a really long time (25min) because 1000*0.25s, but it works well in fact.
+We can see with this run that it took a really long time (25min), but it works well in fact.
 What happens it's that the first user takes the connection to s1 and it will be long because the cookie specify s1 for each request.
 And the second user go to s2 without problems and takes each time s2 because of the cookie.
 ### 3.
 Proof that we set correctly the delay :